"The future of great ideas will come from great collaborations." - Trevor Beattie

 A full price place on Lightbox Online is £500, which includes the programme of talks, workshops and mentoring sessions, with key sessions recorded and available to catch up on at any time.
 This is the cost price which allows us to pay our freelance mentors and speakers fairly and contribute to a healthy photography ecology.
 We understand that this makes the course unaffordable for many, so we have reduced-price places available supported by bursaries.
 Please apply for a bursary place if you are unable to afford the full price, and feel free to ask us any questions about pricing (or anything else) by contacting email@example.com.

-To apply please fill in the application form on this page and send it to email@example.com by 11:59pm GMT on Sunday the 22nd November.
-If you are undecided, or need some support please take a look at the FAQs below or come along to Lightbox Online: Is it for me? on Tuesday 27th October.
+To apply please fill in the application form on this page and send it to firstname.lastname@example.org by 11:59pm GMT on Sunday the 22nd November.
+If you are undecided, or need some support please take a look at the FAQs below or watch Lightbox Online: Is it for me?, a recording of our event from Tuesday 27th October.
 If you have any difficulties with written applications forms we are open to other forms of application, including audio or video.
-Please contact firstname.lastname@example.org for more information.
+Please contact email@example.com for more information.

 - You are already producing strong work